-Nicholas IIÎ earned Salimbene's gratitude by making two Franciscan Cardinals: but he again was sadly given to nepotism.
-(170) "For he 'built up Sion with blood,' as also certain other Roman Pontiffs have sometimes done.
+Nicholas III earned Salimbene's gratitude by making two Franciscan Cardinals: but the costly and scandalous wars of Martin IV had their real origin in Nicholas's acquisition of Romagna from the Emperor Rudolf: "for the Popes oft-times seek to extort gifts from the Empire by reason of a fresh accession, since the Emperor cannot fittingly refuse a demand at that Again, Nicholas was sadly given to nepotism, moment" (509). "for he 'built up Sion with blood,' as also certain other Roman Pontiffs have sometimes done.
 I believe most surely in my conscience that there are a thousand Friars of the Order of the blessed Francis (whereof I am a poor and most humble Brother) who would be better fitted by their learning and holy life to receive the Cardinal's hat than many who are promoted by reason of their kindred by the Roman Pontiffs.
 We need not seek far for an example.
-Pope Urban IV promoted to the Cardinalate his nephew Anger, and exalted him in riches and honour above all the Cardinals of the Court : yet he was at first so miserable a scholar that he was wont to fetch back flesh from the market for his fellow-scholars; and in process of time it was found that he was the Pope's son-and so they promote and exalt their bastards, and say that they are their nephews, sons of their brethren.
-Not so did the blessed Job, who saith of himself 'If as a man I have hid my sin, and have concealed my iniquity in my bosom,' &c.
-And certainly such men as these are thought most honourable when they are promoted to power and dignities, and have wealth and free access to the Pope; but hearken now to a text which may comfort thee against any man who hath a fat prebend.
+Pope Urban IV promoted to the Cardinalate his nephew Anger, and exalted him in riches and honour above all the Cardinals of the Court: yet he was at first so miserable a scholar that he was wont to fetch back flesh from the market for his fellow scholars; and in process of time it was found that he was the Pope's son-and so they promote and exalt their bastards, and say that they are their nephews, sons of their brethren.6 Not so did the blessed Job, who saith of himself 'If as a man I have hid my sin, and have concealed my iniquity in my bosom, etc. And certainly such men as these are thought most honourable when they are promoted to power and dignities, and have wealth and free access to the Pope; but hearken now to a text which may comfort thee against any man who hath a fat prebend.
 'If his sons be multiplied, they shall be for the sword, and his grandsons (nepotes) shall not be filled with bread.'
-Therefore" here follow six-and-a-half lines which have been scratched out. the only legible words being at the end "is loved, for that she is foul and deformed; moreover she is hunchbacked and of illegitimate birth."
+Therefore" here follow six-and-a-half lines which have been scratched out. the only legible words being at the end "is loved, for that she is foul and deformed; moreover, she is hunchbacked and of illegitimate birth."
+(170)